keymanapp/keyman/linux/mcompile/keymap/README.md

 TODO mcompile.cpp: open mcompile -u - option
 TODO replace GetLastError with SetError/AddCompileError/AddCompileWarning TODO u16.h u16.cpp include fron folder of kmx_u16.h
-TOTO use wchar_t* as cmd-lne-par in main
+TOTO use wchar_t* as cmd-lne-par in main ??
-TODO ...
+TOTO changes inside VerifyKeyboard()
+TOTO changes inside FixupKeyboard()
+TODO check if I can use files from some other keyman path instead of a copy in keymap ( e.g. filesystem.h exists elsewhere) TODO ...

 //---------------------------
 TOASK is using string OK, or do we use char, wchar?
 TOASK a-z, A_Z or more keys? ...
+TOASK main/wmain? will we use wchar_t Filenames on Linux?